Shingles vaccine lowers risk of heart disease for 8 years, study finds

 In that study, published in Nature Medicine in July, researchers found people who got the vaccine lived, on average, an additional 164 days without a dementia diagnosis compared to those who received the previous shingles vaccines.

 "The fact that we have a vaccine that's already approved, already out there, covered by insurance, super easy to get.
-The fact that that is showing this kind of level of protection is really promising for a lot," Dr. Céline Gounder, CBS News medical contributor and editor-at-large for public health at KFF Health News, said on "CBS Mornings" at the time.
+The fact that that is showing this kind of level of protection is really promising for a lot," Gounder told "CBS Mornings" at the time.